Phishing is responsible for most security breaches, as cyber criminals know that the weakest part of cybersecurity are employees.

 What to look for: –

 Do not just check the name of the person sending the email.
-Look closely at the email address to make sure there is no alteration, or addition of numbers or letters, as they will be using a different domain.
+Look closely at the email address to make sure it matches the company, or that there are no additional numbers or letters, as they will be using a different domain.

 The email states URGENT!